Preference Adaptive and Sequential Text-to-Image Generation: Experiments

 The slate size, number of images per prompt, and problem horizon are fixed $L=4$, $M=4$ and $H=5$ in all experiments.
 We use Stable Diffusion XL \citep{podell2023sdxl} as our T2I model and multimodal Gemini 1.5 Flash \citep{team2024gemini} as our (prompt) candidate generator LMM, with $L_C = 25$.
 Our learned value function is fine-tuned from Gemma 2B \cite{team2024gemma}.
 Our experiments use a sparse reward, with rewards provided only in the final round, as our primary interest lies in the end result of interactive refinement process.
 We use softmax sampling for the user model's aggregation function in \Cref{eq: utility model}, as raters were instructed to select a column based on the best image from that column.

-To further encourage diversity in generation of prompt candidates, we require the LMM prompt generator to partition the candidate set into five categories, with each category focusing on a different aspect of the prompt expansion.
-Categories include both generic forms (e.g., rephrasing, adding more details) and forms personalized to the prompt (e.g., different types of dogs, cloud shapes, etc.).
+To further encourage diversity in the generation of prompt candidates, we require the LMM prompt generator to partition the candidate set into five categories, with each category focusing on a different aspect of the prompt expansion.
+Categories include both generic forms (e.g., rephrasing, adding more details) as well as prompt-specific approaches (e.g., different types of dogs, cloud shapes, etc.).
 Moreover, we restrict the candidate selector to select at most one prompt from each category.
-This simple technique induces significant diversity (hence implicit exploration), and is used for data generation, policy training and at inference time.
+This simple technique induces significant diversity (hence implicit exploration), and is used for data generation, policy training, and at inference time.